hellinger04/monadic/docs/project-proposal.md

 # Difficulty

-- Shouldn't be too hard to implement, given that this is essentially just a basic web app.
+- This shouldn't be too hard to implement, given that this is essentially just a basic web app.
 The hard part comes from the esoteric domain knowledge and the challenge of implementing solution validation functions.

 # Market Research

 ## Users

-- Currently not too many users, but functional programming is becoming more popular due to its use in JavaScript.
+- Currently there not too many users, but functional programming is becoming more popular due to its use in JavaScript.
 As monads are an important concept in functional programming, this opens up an opportunity for curious users to learn about them.

 ## Competition

 - There are quite a few online tutorials for monads, usually in relation to Haskell.
 However, none of them are interactive and mostly consist of either text or videos.
 - Example tutorials: [A 5-Minute Monad Tutorial](http://www.cs.cornell.edu/~akhirsch/monads.html), [About Monads](https://www.haskell.org/tutorial/monads.html), and [monads-in-clojure](https://github.com/khinsen/monads-in-clojure).
 - Currently, most people learn about monads through books, blog posts, and language documentation - none of which are interactive, or in school - which isn’t feasible for most functional programmers.
-For those who are no longer in school but are still interested in learning about functional programming.
+This is especially true for those who are no longer in school but are still interested in learning about functional programming.

 # Roadmap